 The U.S. House of Representatives on Friday moved to end the FAA’s air traffic controller furloughs and avert the closure of 149 contract towers with the passage of a bill allowing the agency to reallocate funds.
 This bill mirrors legislation passed late April 25 by the U.S. Senate.
 While the House debated the bill early April 26, a White House spokesman said President Barack Obama would sign the measure, seeing it as “good news” that Congress acted to avert growing problems with air ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Congress Passes Bills Aimed At Ending FAA Controller Furloughs, Tower Closures".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Congress Passes Bills Aimed At Ending FAA Controller Furloughs, Tower Closures".